 Types of Treatment and Rehab for Binge-Eating Disorder Offered at Carolina House

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders, including binge-eating disorder.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to men and women who are in need of comprehensive treatment to overcome the symptoms of eating disorders, including binge-eating disorder.
 Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment and rehab at our center for binge-eating disorder with us can succeed in discovering a renewed life of wellness.
+We hold ourselves to a standard of excellence in the care we deliver so that all of the men and women who engage in treatment and rehab at our center for binge-eating disorder with us can succeed in discovering a renewed life of wellness.